 If you don't have time or just want to purchase a set of Resurrection Eggs, Christianbook.com is a great place...here's the link:

 Crack open the glorious story of Jesus' resurrection!
 Stored in a plastic carton, a dozen rainbow-hued eggs are filled with surprises.
 Pop them open and find miniature symbols of Easter inside!
-An updated companion booklet in English and Spanish features Bible stories explaining the significance of each object.
-Includes 12 stickers corresponding to the eggs.
+An updated companion booklet in English and Spanish features illustrated Bible stories explaining the significance of each object.
+Includes decorative stickers!
 Ages 5 and up.